catenax-eV/catenax-ev.github.io/docs/standards/CX-0012-BusinessPartnerDataPoolAPI/CX-0012-BusinessPartnerDataPoolAPI.md

 - 404 - Not Found
 - 500 - Internal Server Error

-HTTP Status Code Registry **MUST** be adhered to in the implementation for the decision on when to use which error code: https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml
+The [IANA HTTP Status Code Registry](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml) **MUST** be adhered to for the decision on when to use which error code.

 #### 2.2.5 ADDITIONAL REQUIREMENTS